rezanikfal/Tutorials/Agile.md

 - It's very common for agile teams to deliver incrementally in a two-week sprint.
 - But these teams also work in sprints to deliver the product iteratively (Refinement).

-Waterfall (Building car in phases):
+Most teams instinctively break up large products into phases (Building car in phases):
 <img src="./Pics/WF.png" width="550">
 Agile (Building a smaller increment of the car's __value__):
 <img src="./Pics/Ag.png" width="550">